 No!
 Most students wear a comfortable t-shirt or tank top and exercise bottoms or leggings to class.
 There are a variety of costume options - some that show the belly and others that don't.

 Yes!
 Men are welcome in my belly dance classes.
 In the Middle East where belly dance originates, belly dance is a social dance that men and women, children and adults do to express emotion through movement at social gatherings.
 Most professional belly dancers who perform at restaurants and night clubs are women, but there are some men such as Ozgen (Turkey) and Khaled Mahmoud (Egypt).
 In the west, belly dance is generally learned and performed by women, but again there men such as Zorba (USA) and Horatio (Germany).

 Do I have to perform?

 Performing is completely optional.
-We aim towards a completed dance routine at the end of each term with a small, optional performance for family and friends.
+We learn a complete dance routine during a 6 week term.
+We have occasional low-key performances for family and friends.